jedi-academy/learn-4711/data/tutorials/ci-todo08.md

 tab of phpMyAdmin, to trigger importing the SQL dump into it.

 Any existing tables with the same name will be replaced, and any new tables added.

+Caution: some of the teams get an "invalid charset" error when they try to import the SQL dump.
+In that case, you may find that you need to drop all of your existing tables inside your `todo` database before importing the SQL dump.

 If you delete a table, and then do a SQL dump, importing the SQL dump on another system will not delete the table there.
 You need to inform